 After pulling your macarons out of the oven (unless you bake them without one), leave them on the pan to cool down completely.
 If you take them off the pan immediately after baking they can easily start to crack and fall apart.

 Use an airtight container that’s clean and dry for storing macarons.
-Any amount of moisture in the container is going to transfer to your macarons—and that’s precisely what you want to avoid.
+This is important because any amount of moisture in the container is going to transfer to your macarons—and that’s precisely what you want to avoid.

 You can purchase macaron boxes at specialty baking and kitchen stores as well as online.